MrToast99/Nextube-Remaster/README.md

 > **Note:** Web Serial requires Chrome or Edge.
 Firefox is not supported.
 Use USB-A to USB-C, C-C cables don't seem to work.

+> **macOS:** this method works fine on macOS, but only in **Chrome** — Safari does not support Web Serial.
+You may need to install the [CP210x / CH34x USB-serial driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) for the port to show up.

 ### Option B — First-time / Full Flash (esptool CLI)

 Use the merged binary for a clean install — this writes all partitions in one shot: